Columbia Games

 Columbia Games is one of the oldest manufacturers of board wargames, and has also produced the Hârn role-playing game as well as various card games and collectible card games.
 Their wargames are notable for using small wooden or plastic blocks instead of the more conventional cardboard counters.
 The company, originally titled Gamma Two Games, started in Vancouver, Canada, but after ten years changed its name to Columbia Games, and eventually moved to Blaine, Washington.
-It is currently run by founder Tom Dalgliesh and his son Grant.
+It is currently run by Grant Dalgliesh son of the founder Tom Dalgliesh.